holochain/docs-pages/src/concepts/8_calls_capabilities.md

 A bridge call allows an agent's cells on one machine to communicate with each other.
 This is useful for combining the functionality of multiple DNAs into one app.
 Because Holochain is centered around the agent, it makes more sense to say “Alice’s app instances are talking to each other” than “app A is talking to app B”.

-As we've seen, a client can talk to cells too, and it could certainly bear the responsibility for connecting them together.
-But it can’t offer the same correctness guarantees that direct calls between cells can offer: the source chains of each cell are ‘locked’ for the duration of the call, and the conductor provides the assurance that the code that cell A thinks cell B is running is actually what it’s running.
+As we've seen, a client can talk to cells too, and it could certainly bear the responsibility for connecting multiple cells together.
+But it can’t offer the same correctness guarantees that direct calls between cells can offer: the source chains of both cells are ‘locked’ for the duration of the call, and the conductor provides the assurance that the code that cell A thinks cell B is running is actually what it’s running.
 This means you can better reason about the state of each instance, which is important for things like financial transactions.

 ### Remote call